Bindable properties

 Attribute filtering

 Sometimes it is desirable to capture only certain attributes on a custom element.
-Aurelia supports this via 2nd form of the custom element capture value: a function that takes 1 parameter, which is the attribute name, and returns a boolean to indicate whether it should be captured.
+Aurelia supports this via a function form of the custom element capture value: a function that takes 1 parameter (the attribute name) and returns a boolean to indicate whether it should be captured.

 How it works